JesseNormand/SQL_Autobot/README.md

 library(odbc)
 library(scales)

 The last component to automating the script is setting up a task in Windows Task Scheduler to auto-run the run.R script.
-There were definately some challenges to get the scripts and connections in sync so feel free to reach out to me with any questions, happy to assist.
+There were definitely some challenges to get the scripts and connections in sync so feel free to reach out to me with any questions, happy to assist.